New Highmark Stadium: Construction

+Fan incidents

+During the excavation phase in September 2023, a fan jumped over a fence guarding the construction site and fell into a hole 30-40 feet.
+He was found "covered in human excrement" and under the influence of drugs and alcohol before being removed from the site.

+Throughout the remainder of the Bills' 2023 season, fans continued jumping into the stadium site, later nicknamed "The Pit", with a superstition ongoing that "Feeding the Pit" would lead to a Bills win, as the Bills' 6-game win streak going into the playoffs coincided with someone falling into the stadium site before each game during that stretch.
+The Bills and the Erie County Sheriff's Office have increased security around the site in response.

 Former proposals

 Outer Harbor stadium proposal

 The first major Buffalo Bills stadium proposal was presented in 2012.
 On October 23, George Hasiotis and Nicholas Stracick of Greater Buffalo Sports and Entertainment Complex, a Delaware-based LLC, presented a rendered plan created by architect firm HKS, Inc. to the Buffalo Common Council.
 The plan included a $1.4 billion, 72,000-seat retractable roof stadium, convention center, hotel and sports museum plan for the Buffalo Outer Harbor.
 At first this plan was met with some cynicism, in particular because of the feasibility of the project.

 On December 11, the company met with local AFL-CIO members to discuss the number of jobs created by the proposed project, which was said to be 10,000.
 Stracick also disclosed that there are "15 private, secret sponsors" willing to fund the project.
 He also stated that no tax money would be used to fund a stadium.

 In January 2013, the group met with Erie County legislators, their second major appearance since October.
 During this meeting, the idea of having the Strong Foundation open a sports museum on the $1.8 billion premises was also strengthened.

 Howard Zemsky, chairman of the NFTA said that he was opposed to the project, referring to the idea of granting a nine to twelve month option on the waterfront land, saying simply "we're not doing that."

 In May 2013 the GBSEC submitted a $500,000 offer to the NFTA for the exclusive right to negotiate the purchase of 150 acre of outer harbor land.

 On August 26, 2014, it was announced that the Outer Harbor site was no longer being considered, after a study showed that at least four bridges would need to be built to effectively service the increase in traffic.